abhisarxverma/abhisarxverma/README.md

 # 👋 Hey, I'm Abhisar

 In **November 2024**, I found my purpose — **programming**.
 It wasn’t just curiosity, it was *heart connection*.
-I felt like I had found the one thing I could do every morning and every night — until the end.
+I felt like I had found the one thing I could do every morning and every night — until the very end.

 Since then, I’ve been on a journey to find **my field** in the vast world of technology.

 Right now, I’m diving deep into **Web Development**, focusing on **JavaScript**, and building small real things to strengthen my fundamentals — instead of jumping into frameworks too early.

 ---